 Most kids spend too much time in front of a screen.
-It may be a TV, laptop, smart phone or gaming console or combination of all four.
+It may be a TV, laptop, smartphone or gaming console, or a combination of all four.
 Yet parents are told it is OK if it is an educational game or video.
-Unfortunately, all that screen time is bad for their eyes, their backs, their physical activity level and their social development.
+Unfortunately, all that screen time is bad for their eyes, their backs, their physical activity level, and their social development.
 The solution is to give them board games that cultivate social skills even as they’re learning the educational material.
 But what should you look for in educational games for your kids?

 The classic game Candyland was designed to be playable by children who couldn’t read.
 They only need to understand colors and be able to count.
 That’s why the game can be played by three-year-olds as well as eight-year-olds.
 Don’t choose a game that requires literacy skills above the reading level of your children.
 Don’t select educational games that require a greater attention span than the children have.
 This is why children learning how to count can play “War” with a standard deck of cards but not something that takes 15 minutes for a single round.
 Use “Uno” to teach them how to recognize colors and numbers.

 When searching for educational games for your kids, pick ones that cover subjects they need assistance with.
 Flashcard games will teach the math facts or other fast facts on the flashcards.
 Word games may teach reading or spelling.
 Matching games may teach children Dolch sight words or state capitals.
 Adventure board games may teach history, while others simply teach social skills like taking turns.
 Games that require kids to build traps for the mouse or follow directions to get to the destination may incentivize reading, but they need to have the foundational skills to enjoy it.
 This is where “testing” games can be useful.
 Teaching games will teach them these skills, though adults or older children should be available to assist.